enso-managers/home/tools/intro-sheet2reqif.md

 The app can be used with a web browser.
 It uses code modules and the ontology developed by the <a href="https://specif.de" target="_blank">SpecIF</a> initiative.
 The browser scripts are fetched from the web-server, while all user data is processed only in the browser:
-There is no 'backend' and no transfer of user data over the internet: Input files are fetched from devices controlled by the local machine and output files are equally stored on such a device.
+- There is no 'backend' and no transfer of user data over the internet.
+- Input files are fetched from devices controlled by the local machine and output files are equally stored on such a device.
 

 ## Setup